 100% up to $1,000100% up to €1,000100% up to £1,000

-Expanding into Live Dealer Games
+Playtech Live Dealer Games

+Chips riffling, cards being shuffled, wheels spinning, and dealers bantering with their players define the casino gambling experience – and live dealer technology allows the company to recreate this unique atmosphere perfectly.
 Once the concept had been proven to be successful, Playtech expanded its menu of live dealer games beyond the staples, adding hybrid table games like Live Dealer Casino Hold’em and, of course, Live Hi Lo.

 Perfect for the casual gambler looking for a casual and carefree time at the tables, Live Dealer Hi Lo adapts the age-old card game of Hi Lo.
 In this game, the objective is about as simple as it gets: based on a single exposed card, players guess whether the next card dealt from the deck will be higher or lower (or the same) as that first card.

 Playtech’s Version of Live Hi Lo

 Obviously, when you see a low card like a 3 or a 4 on board, guessing “higher” is an easy choice, so the game compensates for this knowledge edge by assigning odds to the lower and higher bets based on the current card rank.
 So in this scenario, betting on lower with a 4 showing would be a big risk, as you can only win when a 2 or a 3 is dealt next, but if it does you’ll earn a commensurately large reward.

 Playtech’s version of Live Dealer Hi-Lo also includes a few additional wagers to help spice up the action, and these red/black card or number group bets are sure to be a hit with roulette fans.